MichaelHallik/MichaelHallik.github.io/_posts/2018-07-01-Robot-Framework-Creating-A-Cascading-Resource-Import-Structure-2-Of-3.md

 Specifically, it will require one or more of these statements when the need arises for suite-level setup and/or teardown routines.
 And/or in the case of having to specify default test setup/teardown routines.

 These setup/teardown routines will, typically, be domain-specific.
 Therefore these routines will generally have been implemented through one or more user keywords, within one or more user keyword files.
-Therefore, all of the relevant resource files need to be imported within a logical test suite.
+Consequently, all of the relevant resource files need to be imported within a logical test suite.

 <h1 class="post"> <a name="But there is no inheritance of ‘higher-level’ import statements">But there is no inheritance of ‘higher-level’ import statements</a> </h1>